netZoo/netZooM/README.md

 ## T-function

-Use bsxfun instead of repmat, using symmetric matrix multiplication, and reusing summed-square vector. -> 25% speed-up.
+Use bsxfun instead of repmat, use symmetric matrix multiplication, and reuse summed-square vector. -> 25% speed-up.

 ## PANDA Function

-Move out network normalization from PANDA function to main program to remove unnecessary repeated normalization in the following LIONESS-loop: both PPI network and motif network need to be normalized only once. -> 1-10 sec reduced for each LIONESS iteration depending on the network sizes.
+Move out network normalization from PANDA function to main program to remove unnecessary repeated normalization in each following LIONESS iteration: both PPI network and motif network need to be normalized only once. -> 1-10 sec reduced for each LIONESS iteration depending on the network sizes.

 Save W matrix (R+A) so that we don't have to compute it twice. -> ~0.5% overall speed-up.